Today show, interview with Lisa Wilkinson

-JOURNALIST: We're joined now by Foreign Minister Julie Bishop.
-Good morning to you.
+JOURNALIST: Foreign Minister Julie Bishopjoins me now.
+Foreign Minister, good morning to you.

 JULIE BISHOP: Good morning Lisa.

 JOURNALIST: Can you give us an update on thelatest information that you have on Jamie Murphy's situation?